 - How closely your downloadable content relates to your product offering.

-In this first example, OptinMonster, an app that helps businesses to convert customers with ‘exit-intent’, uses their same app to target visitors who are about to abandon their site.
-Here, although the content of the landing page itself may not be relevant to the visitor, the downloadable is highly relevant to the visitors’ behavior.
+In this first example, OptinMonster, an app that helps businesses to convert customers with ‘exit-intent’.
+It uses their same app to target visitors who are about to abandon their site.
+Here, although the content of the landing page itself may not be relevant to the visitor.
+The downloadable is highly relevant to the visitors’ behavior.

-The strategy above may not be applicable to all kinds of businesses since it is not always possible to showcase your product or service to a visitor.
+The strategy above may not be applicable to all kinds of businesses.
+Since it is not always possible to showcase your product or service to a visitor.

 In such instances, you can deploy a second strategy as shown in this second example.
-Here, Oberlo, a dropshipping company uses content marketing to draw in a highly targeted audience through search engines and social media.
+Here, Oberlo, a drop shipping company uses content marketing to draw in a highly targeted audience through search engines and social media.

 Given the nature of this strategy, the target audience is never the visitor who is actively shopping in the store.
-Instead, it is to visitors who have either landed on the blog or is surfing through affiliate partner websites for coupons and offers.
+Instead, it is to visitors who have either landed on the blog.
+It is surfing through affiliate partner websites for coupons and offers.

 This offer is not explicitly advertised to users already on the product pages to keep their purchasing process smooth.
 Instead, the offer is advertised through third-party coupon sites that attract a lot of value shoppers who are interested in such offers.

 There is a thin line between this strategy and a regular free trial offer to users.
 Your organization may nudge your visitors to subscribe to a free trial.
 Alternately, depending on your product offering, you may get them to subscribe to your mailing list in exchange for extended access to your content.

 BuzzSumo, as shown in the above screenshot, uses this strategy to nudge users towards signing up.
 The website is used by marketers looking to find ‘buzzworthy content’ to publish on their blogs.

 This strategy is however not very effective from an email marketing perspective.
 This is because of a lack of content synchronization.
 Users who sign for a free trial have demonstrated their willingness to use your product.

 That does not necessarily mean that this strategy is a failure.
 The average freemium SaaS product sees a conversion rate of 2-4 percent.
 That is, out of every 100 users who sign up for a free trial, only four converts.